 CMS had previously announced that it will add data on staff turnover rates and weekend staffing levels to its Care Compare website, giving consumers another tool when choosing a nursing home.

-For more information about the reforms from Kaiser Health News, click here.
+Read the announcement from the administration.
+Learn more about the reforms from Kaiser Health News.